Nunavut PNP

 - Apply and complete the provincial nomination process of the Province or Territory you wish to settle in.

-- Each province and territory has its own immigration program with varying requirements, except for Quebec, which has a different system from Canada altogether.
+- Each province and territory has its own immigration program with varying requirements, except for Quebec,

 - Demonstrate the skillset and ability to contribute to the economy of the province/territory you are applying to.